Attending a council meeting

 - have lived in the area of the authority during the whole of the 12 months preceding the day on which you are nominated as candidate."

-For more information read Aylesbury District Council's local democracy advice.
+For more information read Buckinghamshire Council's local democracy advice.

 If an existing Councillor post becomes vacant, the vacancy is advertised for a fixed period of time and – unless ten electors have requested a poll – the vacancy is filled by co-option at a subsequent council meeting.
 If you are interesting in the current Town Councillor vacancy then please complete the below questionnaire and send to the following address allow with a short statement (side of A4) on why you wish to be co-opted as a Town Councillor.